Here you can find the different tire sizes along with recommended pressure ratings for all model years of the Toyota Camry.

 The name "Camry" was derived from the Japanese "kanmuri", meaning "crown" and referred to the shape of its roofline.

-Originally the first-generation car was released in the five original trim packages: XL, ST, XS, SX, and SE.
+Originally the first-generation car was released with five original trim packages: XL, ST, XS, SX, and SE.

 In Japan, it was exclusive to Toyota Corolla Store locations.